-- All pupils receive Universal Provision for all pupils in school - Schools also receive a Notational SEN budget and specific resources for children with Education Health Care Plan (EHCP). - School can also apply for additional funding to support the provision of children receiving greater than 10 hours of support but who have not yet obtained an EHCP. - Chadsmead Primary Academy provision maps the needs of children with SEN alongside those of others with identified short term needs. - Interventions are put into place to address these needs identified: All interventions are needs led. - Intervention are reviewed on a 6 weekly basis and provision maps / Intervention timetables are reviewed.
+- All pupils receive Universal Provision for all pupils in school - Schools also receive a Notational SEN budget and specific resources for children with Education Health Care Plan (EHCP). - School can also apply for additional funding to support the provision of children receiving greater than 10 hours of support but who have not yet obtained an EHCP. - Chadsmead Primary Academy provision maps the needs of children with SEN alongside those of others with identified short term needs. - Additional Support is put into place to address these needs identified: All additional support is needs led. - Additional Support is reviewed on a 6 weekly basis and provision maps / Intervention timetables are reviewed in line with changes needed to be made.